 Parameter Meaning Read Specifies the community name for the adjacent authorization.
-Possible values: Alphanumeric ASCII character string with 0 to 32 characters public (default setting for read authorization) Write Specifies the community name for the adjacent authorization.
+Possible values: ➤ Alphanumeric ASCII character string with 0 to 32 characters public (default setting for read authorization) Write Specifies the community name for the adjacent authorization.
 Possible values: Alphanumeric ASCII character string with 0 to 32 characters private (default setting for read and write authorization)

-P Ends the session and terminates the connection to the device.
-4 Restarts the device.
+Ends the session and terminates the connection to the device.
+Restarts the device.
 476 Displays the time in seconds after which the device automatically ends the session when the user is inactive.
 Reload Reloads the display of the page in your Web browser.
 Set Transfers the changes to the volatile memory of the device.
-To save the changes in the non-volatile local memory, proceed as follows: Help Opens the online help.
+To save the changes in the non-volatile local memory, proceed as follows: Open the Basic Settings > Load/Save dialog.
+Click "Save" in the "Load/Save" frame beside "Save current configuration".
+Help Opens the online help.